 When Don Ramón finds an abandoned baby (Which was actually Doña Clotilde's niece, who was left behind because she took the wrong basket), Doña Florinda offers all the assistance he may need, even though she was described as a Child Hater earlier in the episode.

 In "Jugando al Béisbol", after another time Don Ramón does not pay his due rent to Señor Barriga, he promises that he will get some money borrowed to pay it.
 Señor Barriga does not believe him, saying that only an idiot would give him money.
 After a long discussion involving idiots, El Chavo offers Don Ramón 20 cents, on the grounds that he'd rather be called an idiot than see Don Ramón leaving the vecindad, which leaves them speechless.
 The very next scene shows Don Ramón trying to teach El Chavo and Quico how to play baseball.

-In the episode featuring Quiko's birthday, Doña Florinda derides the fact that she has to invite so much chusma (riff-raff) children into her home, which also includes, apparently her niece La Popis.
+In the episode featuring Quico's birthday, Doña Florinda derides the fact that she has to invite so much chusma (riff-raff) children into her home, which also includes, apparently her niece La Popis.
 Justified, since the kids make too much noise, and El Chavo brought a bag to take food from the party.
-When Quiko is about to blow out the candle, he wishes that next year no one would come to his birthday so he could have all the food to himself, only for Doña Florinda to tell him that she had been thinking it over, and having good things is nice, but one should also share the good times, and things, with friends.
+When Quico is about to blow out the candles, he wishes that next year no one would come to his birthday so he could have all the food to himself, only for Doña Florinda to tell him that she had been thinking it over, and having good things is nice, but one should also share the good times, and things, with friends.
 Later, el Chavo sits with Don Ramon on the stairs, happily sharing the snacks he brought from the party.